Get yourself some Google love!

 OK, I’m sold.
-So how do I find these longtail phrases?
+So, how do I find these longtail phrases?

 Let’s say you’re a cosmetic surgeon in Los Angeles and want to rank for “cosmetic surgery” on Google.
-The first thing you should do is identify all the different ways people search for this term: “plastic surgery near me,” “cost of rhinoplasty,” “surgery to reduce wrinkles.”
+The first thing you should do is identify all the different ways people search for this term: “plastic surgery near me,” “cost of rhinoplasty,” or “surgery to reduce wrinkles.”

 How?
 Good old Google has the answers.
-When you begin typing into the search engine field, Google will offer you suggestions.
+When you begin typing into the search engine field, Google will offer suggestions.
 Try different things and keep a record.
 You need to get into your clients’ heads and think about what they would put when searching for something.
 Have a brainstorming session with your colleagues.
-You’d be surprised how often the word cheapest crops up in these results!
+You’d be surprised how often the word “cheapest” crops up in these results!

 Looking to jump right in?

-Will I still need a freelance seo copywriter after all that?
+Will I still need a freelance SEO copywriter after all that?

 Oh, how I would love to say no!
-The truth is, if you follow this advice, you have a new set of shiny longtail keywords specific to your business that will help boost your rankings.
+The truth is, if you follow this advice, you will have a new set of shiny longtail keywords specific to your business that will help boost your rankings.
 However, people pay a pretty penny to specialist SEO agencies because they have sophisticated research tools.

-If you’d rather hand the work over to a professional freelance seo copywriter, let’s talk.
-I can calculate search volume and competition for keywords for you, and armed with that knowledge, I’ll craft superb content that satisfies both Google rankings and your readers’ expectations.
+If you’d rather hand the work over to a professional freelance SEO copywriter, let’s talk.
+I can calculate search volume and competition for keywords for you and armed with that knowledge, I’ll craft superb content that satisfies both Google rankings and your readers’ expectations.